Masg1103/Covid-19-Image-Classification-Project/README.md

 The aim of this project is two folds:

 Build a deep learning model  to differentiate an X-ray image of a normal person from an unhealthy one.

 Build an app using Streamlit for users to make predictions or inference using your model.

+I built a CNN model and a Densenet Model where the CNN model did better and predicted better.